This article covers the following topics:

 - How to print your source list

-1. See a brief screencast on how to export your source list to Google Docs:
+1. See a quick tutorial on how to export your source list to Google Docs or Word Online

 2. Formatting your source list